Rawalpindi Cantonment Board Confiscates Five Truckloads Goods Under Anti-encroachment Operation - UrduPoint

 He said, the grand clean-up operation against encroachments had further been accelerated.

-He said, encroachments were removed from Tench Bhatta, Peoples Colony, Bakra Mandi Road, Chor Chowk and Allahabad and five truckloads goods were confiscated whileenforcement teams also removed illegal banners from different areas.
+He said, encroachments were removed from Saddar, Chungi Number 22, Masrial Road, Bakra Mandi, Allahabad, Naseerabad, Chor Chowk, Tench Bhatta and Peoples Colony and five truckloads goods were confiscated while enforcement teams also removed illegal banners from different areas.